 A list of 20 prospective clients for outreach

 A short list of projects you’d like to take on

 Contact information for every prospective client on your list

 A messaging plan for LinkedIn and email outreach

 1-3 work experience projects lined up or in the pipeline

 Next up, we’re looking at how to build a portfolio website for yourself.
 You may want to focus building your work experience through these projects before tackling this next step, because it’s going to take you out of your comfort zone.
 It also helps to have more work experience under your belt before you make a website about it.

-Affordability isn’t an issue for the next step in the road map, either—we cover a lot of free options in the next road map so that you can upgrade to the most professional options if or when you’re ready (whether that’s a month or a year away).
+Affordability isn’t an issue for the next step in the road map, either—we cover a lot of free options for portfolio websites so that you can upgrade to the most professional options only when you’re ready (whether that’s a month or a year away).